Merrick Garland to give a statement on Trump Mar-a-Lago raid

 The remarks will be the attorney general’s first since the FBI executed a search warrant on the former president’s home

-Attorney General Merrick Garland on Thursday will deliver his first remarks since the FBI executed a search warrant at former president Donald Trump’s Mar-a-Lago home in Palm Beach Florida.
+Attorney General Merrick Garland on Thursday will deliver his first remarks since the FBI raided former president Donald Trump’s Mar-a-Lago home in Palm Beach, Florida.

 Republicans have intenseley criticised Mr Garland since the search of Mr Trump’s home.
+The Department of Justice and FBI have remained tight-lipped since the law enforcement activity.

 Mr Garland’s statement will come amid news that federal investigators attempted to retrieve highly classified documents from Mr Trump’s estate that he improperly removed from the White House this past spring.

-It also comes as Judge Bruce Reinhart, who signed off on the search warrant, instructed the Department of Justice to unseal the warrant that it used to conduct the search “on or before 5:00pm Eastern time on August 15, 2022.”
+It also comes as Judge Bruce Reinhart, who signed off on the search warrant, instructed the Department of Justice to respond to requests to unseal the warrant that it used to conduct the search “on or before 5:00pm Eastern time on August 15, 2022”.

 The decision does not guarantee that the warrant will be unsealed but it does mean that it could be made public given that Mr Trump has been reluctant to share the warrant.
 An informant reportedly also tipped off the FBI that Mr Trump’s home contained a cache of classified documents and that the search was based on concerns he was holding onto classified national defence information.